lidiaxp/openrmf-nav2/README.md

 You have to click `Startup` in both RVIZ to start the SLAM, and the set up the initial pose estimation.
 To send the commands to the robots, we have default commads in the terminal 6 (to the robot 1) and 7 (to the robot 2).

-- For both cases (single and multi robots), it is missing trying emulating different computers between the robots.

 # How to use nav2

 Run `gazebo` in a terminal and wait until it opens.
 It can takes around 2 or 3 minutes.